 Add an RSS feed

 Astro supports fast, automatic RSS feed generation for blogs and other content websites.
-For more information about RSS feeds in general, see aboutfeeds.com.
+RSS feeds provide an easy way for users to subscribe to your content.

-package provides helpers for generating RSS feeds using API endpoints.
+The package @astrojs/rss provides helpers for generating RSS feeds using API endpoints.
 This unlocks both static builds and on-demand generation when using an SSR adapter.

 npm install @astrojs/rss